8/16/2023

 Analyst, DNB Markets

 No, no, it's good color.
 Good color.
 Thank you very much.
-And looking at the move with the maturity moved from on the 3 billion bond from 24 to 27, what's your average maturity of your financing for the moment?
+And looking at the move with the maturity moved on the 3 billion bond from 24 to 27, what's your average maturity of your financing for the moment?

 speaker